 Look at their overnight sleep.
 Are they going to bed too late?
 Are disturbed nights cutting their total sleep time down?

-Sometimes early rising itself is causing overtiredness as the child is losing a couple of hours of sleep each morning, which causes overtiredness and makes them wake early!
-The child gets caught in a vicious cycle which needs breaking and their sleep topping up again.
+Sometimes Early Waking is actually causing over tiredness!
+If your child is losing a couple of hours of sleep each morning, this can easily causes over tiredness, which then wakes them early!
+All to easily, your child gets caught in a vicious cycle which needs breaking.

 3) Falling asleep – Check that your child can really settle to sleep correctly by themselves.

-Parents often think that their child is really good at getting themselves to sleep or self-settling, if their child falls asleep within minutes of going to bed.
-Often these children are so tired that they are simply dropping to sleep, crashing to sleep or conking out, without actually doing much to get themselves to sleep correctly.
+Parents often think their child is really good at getting themselves to sleep if they fall asleep within minutes of going to bed.
+Often these children are so tired that they are simply dropping to sleep, crashing to sleep or conking out, without actually doing much to get themselves to sleep.
 When the child then wakes at 5am, it is nearly impossible for them to settle themselves back to sleep again as they don’t have the skills they need.

-4) Consistency – Parents often try different plans, techniques or tools to help their child sleep longer and prevent early rising.
-Many will try them for a couple of nights before moving on to the next attempt.
-Any new plan needs to be followed consistently for at least one week, ideally longer.
+4) Consistency – I often see desperate parents who try different plans, techniques or tools to help their child to sleep longer.
+Many will try a new technique for a couple of nights before moving on to the next method.
+Any new plan needs to be followed consistently for at least one week, ideally longer, before you see any real benefit.

 5) Habitual waking – If you can completely rule out overtiredness as a factor, and your child is waking happily each morning and coping well throughout the day, their early rising may be caused by habit.